checkpoint-restore/criu-image-streamer/README.md

                                             Multiple external files may be passed as a comma separated list.
     -p, --progress-fd <progress-fd>         File descriptor where to report progress.
 Defaults to 2.

+    --tcp-listen-remap <ports>...
+When serving the image, remap on the fly the TCP listen socket ports.
+Format is old_port:new_port.
+May only be used with the serve operation.
+Multiple tcp port remaps may be passed as a comma separated list.
 SUBCOMMANDS:
     capture    Capture a CRIU image
     serve      Serve a captured CRIU image to CRIU